vittoriom94/advent-of-code-22/README.md

 # Advent of Code - 2022

 ## Instruction
-For each day create dayX.py and dayX.py
+For each day create dayX.py and dayX.txt

 Call advent.run(func) to solve a problem.